TedHusted/awake/awake.md/awake.md

 “Hey Brent, how was your weekend?
 I know you didn’t sign up but we still missed you at the fundraiser last night.”

 Brent’s screen only shows his initials.
 He might be the only Pulse employee without a profile photo.
-From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed glasses.
+From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed smart glasses with a monocle display.

+Brent is a life logger and records everything.
+Even though the Zoom call is being recorded, Brent has his own camera on, for posterity.

 “Yeah, not really my thing.
 To follow-up from Friday, I’ve been working on an upgrade to Phabricator.
 Our instance is heavily customized so it’s taking a bit.”